The Unvanquished (film): Synopsis

 Arriving in France, Thomas takes the train back to Luxembourg but during a stop in Lyon he disembarks, taking the chance that Dominique will provide help—and wanting to see her again.
 Thomas finds Dominique at home and a doctor is called to help get Thomas into a hospital under a fake name once she learns how serious his injuries are.

 She takes him to a room he can hide out in while waiting, and in spite of her loyalty to her husband, she ends up going to bed with him there.
 Fraser, who had been watching Dominique's house, follows them to the room with an associate.
 He intends to kill them both, but takes too long explaining to Thomas that his betrayal of the movement was unnecessary; he would have kept his word about not punishing Thomas for the death of Amerio.
 Fraser can't understand the real reasons Thomas did what he did, anymore than he understood why Fraser would risk his life for a dying man.
 Thomas asks for a moment to adjust his bandages then shoots the other OAS man with a gun he had concealed under the bedclothes—again leaving Fraser alive, because he can't kill in cold blood.

 Dominique drives him in her Citroën DS.
 On the way back to his home they go through roadblocks, get shot at by the police, and finally with the help of Dominique's understanding husband he finally crosses the border to Luxembourg and reaches his mother's bee farm.
 He is increasingly aware that his untreated wound will be fatal, but is obsessed with getting back before he dies.

 He enters his home and finds his little girl sitting at the table.
-She's frightened by what and who she sees before her, and runs away.
+She is frightened by what and who she sees before her, and runs away.
 He collapses on the floor and dies while passing his hand over his face as if to close his eyes.
 Dominique still waiting outside the fence cries out his name.
-The film closes on a silent black screen with Thomas Vlassenroot's name and dates of birth and death, 1933-1961.
+The film closes on a silent black screen with Thomas Vlassenroot's name and dates of birth and death, 1933–1961.